1960-1979 Timeline

 1962 – Mar

-With 248 students, Beechworth High School moves into new purpose-built classrooms near the Ovens District Hospital on Sydney Road, with an entrance at 85 Balaclava Road.
+With 248 students, Beechworth High School moves into new purpose-built classrooms near the Ovens District Hospital on Sydney Road and classes begin, although the official opening of the new school will not take place until October 15th, 1963.
 One of the first new staff members hired is Mary Martina as the School Librarian.
 The school had previously been based at the Beechworth Primary School which had become a Higher Elementary School in 1912, before being raised to Beechworth High School in 1959.
 Due to increasing secondary school student numbers and lack of space, the new location is found for the secondary students.
-Today the school is known as Beechworth Secondary College.
+From 1986 the school will become Beechworth Secondary College.

 The Beechworth High School motto is ‘Vitai Lampada” which translates as “The Torch of Life” and symbolizes “the duty to uphold values and pass them on to future generations”.
 Henry Newbolt’s 1892 poem “Vitai Lampada” (“The Torch of Life”) includes the phrase “Play Up!
 Play up!
-And play the game!” often used in schools as a rallying cry for their sporting teams. |
+And play the game!” often used in schools as a rallying cry for their sporting teams.

 1962